Alpaca

 Animal Facts

-- Herbivore: eats mostly grass, but includes leaves, wood, bark, or stems
+Herbivore: mainly vegetation including grass, leaves, wood, bark, and stems